DiamonDoughnut/gator/README.md

 - **User Management**: Register, login, and manage multiple users
 - **Feed Management**: Add, follow, unfollow, and list RSS feeds
-- **Automatic Aggregation**: Periodically fetch and display new RSS items
+- **Automatic Aggregation**: Periodically fetch and store RSS items in database
+- **Post Browsing**: View recent posts from your followed feeds
 - **Database Storage**: PostgreSQL backend with SQLC for type-safe queries
 - **Security**: Built-in protections against SSRF attacks and log injection
 - **Multi-user Support**: Each user can follow their own set of feeds
+- **Duplicate Prevention**: Automatic handling of duplicate feeds and posts

 ## Prerequisites